Electronic Funds Transfer (EFT)

-- Automated Clearing House (ACH) Credit: Initiate a payment by instructing your bank to debit your bank account and transfer those funds to the state’s bank account.
+- Automated Clearing House (ACH) Credit: Make a payment by instructing your bank to debit your bank account and transfer those funds to the State’s bank account.

-- Contact your bank to determine when you should originate your payment so that it will settle into the state’s bank account on time.
+- Contact your bank to determine when you should start your payment so that it will settle into the State’s bank account on time.

-- Check with your bank for any charges and/or fees.
+- Check with your bank for any charges or fees.

-- The EDD’s EFT program (ACH Debit Method).
+- Access the EDD’s EFT program (ACH Debit Method).

-- Simple one time online enrollment.
+- Enroll one time at no cost.
 Enroll now!